-Unless you are in the industry Insurance Claims, most will be unaware of the toxicity of smoke damage after a fire.
-It’s not just heat that causes damage.
+Unless you are in the industry of Insurance Claims, most will be unaware of the toxicity of smoke damage after a fire.
+It's not just heat that causes damage.
 Temperatures in even the smallest of fires regularly exceeds 1000 degrees centigrade.
 Smoke is insidious and remains a big problem long after a fire has been extinguished.

 Fire and smoke damage is extremely destructive, and is one of the most unpleasant things you can experience.

 Fire and smoke damage is very complex, and this should be considered when it comes to fire and smoke repairs.
 As well as the smoke, you normally have to contend with water damage emanating from fire brigade hoses used to extinguish the flames.
 This can often cause more damage than a fire itself.
 The associated problems of fire and smoke damage may go beyond the surfaces, walls and ceilings to issues that are not detectable just by looking.

-Public Loss Adjsuters like Oakleafe Claims will be able to appoint a specialist contractors to identify the damage.
-They may charge for their service however paying Insurance Claim fees means you get support and professional service in the event of any property Insurance Claims
+Public Loss Adjusters like Oakleafe Claims will be able to appoint a specialist contractors to identify the damage.
+They may charge for their service however paying Insurance Claim fees means you get support and professional service in the event of any property Insurance Claims.

 If the smoke or water has been absorbed into the building's superstructure, these will require more than cleaning.
 Identifying this is critical and requires specialist knowledge and equipment.